-An electronic copy of these Owner's Guide and Installation Instructions can be downloaded from solahart. com all PATENTS This water heater may be protected by one or more patents or registered designs in the name of Solahart Industries Pty Ltd or Rheem Australia Pty Ltd. TRADE MARKS ® Registered trademark of Solahart Industries Pty Ltd or Rheem Australia Pty Ltd.
+An electronic copy of these Owner's Guide and Installation Instructions can be downloaded from solahart.co om.au.
+PATENTS This water heater may be protected by one or more patents or registered designs in the name of Solahart Industries Pty Ltd or Rheem Australia Pty Ltd. TRADE MARKS ® Registered trademark of Solahart Industries Pty Ltd or Rheem Australia Pty Ltd. TM Trademark of Solahart Industries Pty Ltd or Rheem Australia Pty Ltd.